Kenpō

-Kenpō (拳法,けんぽう) is the name of several martial arts.
-This term is often informally transliterated as "kempo", as a result of applying Traditional Hepburn romanization, but failing to use a macron to indicate the long vowel.
-The word Kenpō translates to "Fist Method" (as with quanfa): "ken" meaning "fist" and "po" meaning "method/law".
+Kenpō (拳法) is the name of several martial arts.
+This term is often informally transliterated as "kempo", as a result of applying Hepburn romanization, but omitting a macron to indicate the long vowel.
+The word Kenpō translates to "Fist Method", "ken" meaning "fist" and "po" meaning "method/technique".
 The generic nature of the term combined with its widespread, cross-cultural adoption in the martial arts community has led to many divergent definitions.
+For example, in Suiō-ryū Iai Kenpō it refers to "Battlefield sword against sword forms".
+In modern Japanese, the term is generally used to describe any primarily striking based system, especially of Chinese origin.

 Shorinji Kenpo

 Shorinji Kempo (少林寺拳法, shōrinji-kempō) was established in 1947 by Doshin So (宗 道臣, Sō Dōshin), a Japanese martial artist and former military intelligence agent, who combined his quanfa and jujutsu practice.

 Nippon Kenpo

 Nippon Kempo (日本拳法) was created by Muneomi Sawayama in 1932.
 Sawayama was a judoka who had studied under Kenwa Mabuni, a karateka who would establish the Shito-Ryu school of Karate.
 It is typically practised wearing protective gear (face, body, crotch, etc.) and gloves and allows full use of stand-up striking, throwing, and ground fighting.